PranavMishra17/VoicePersona-Dataset/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC0 1.0 Universal License - see the [LICENSE](LICENSE) file for details.

+**CC0 1.0 Universal Summary:**
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use
+- ❌ No warranties or liability

 ## 🙏 Acknowledgments